jizhihang/latent_ssvm_matlab/README.md

 Matlab mex wrapper for Latent Structural SVM (Jan 2017)
 --------------------------------------------
-(implemented by Zhile Ren based on 1) the SVM-light code by Thorsten Joachims, 2) latent S-SVM code by Chun-Nam Yu and 3) svm-struct matlab by Dr Andrea Vedaldi)
+Implemented by Zhile Ren based on
+1) the SVM-light code by Thorsten Joachims,
+2) latent S-SVM code by Chun-Nam Yu and
+3) svm-struct matlab by Dr Andrea Vedaldi.

 INSTALLATION